Things you need to know before taking the LTO Exam

 The actual driving test includes imitation of real-life public driving circumstances.
 An LTO personnel will accompany the examinee for the entirety of the practical driving exam.
 The vehicles that are required to be driven in order to assess the skill and capability will depend on the restriction preferred by the individual.

 It is important to bear in mind that parking the vehicle in reverse is included in the course of the exam so it is better to practice that skill beforehand.
 Although vehicles for the practical driving exam are provided by LTO, one can still opt to drive a private vehicle for the practical exam itself.
-This can give the examinee an advantage since there is already a familiarity with the vehicle controls.
+This can give the examinee an advantage since there is already familiarity with the vehicle controls.

 The most essential key in passing both the written and practical exam is to be prepared.
 Allow an ample amount of time to review lessons regarding driving and traffic rules and the Philippines and to practice driving smoothly on the road.
 Let’s take our part in maintaining safety and orderliness on the roads by not being one of the “dangerous” drivers.

 The exam can still be taken a month after failing one or both of the written and practical exams.
 Failing on the second attempt, on the other hand, means the opportunity to take the exam a year after failing it.
-Finally, flunking it on the third try will take two years before having to retake it again.
+Finally, failing it on the third try will take two years before having to retake it again.